RetroReversing/retroReversing/categories/consoles/Handhelds.md

 {% include link-to-other-post.html post="/wonderswan" description="For more information about the Bandai Wonderswan check out this post." %}

 ---
+# Lynx (Atari)
+The Atari Lynx is a handheld gaming console released by Atari Corporation in September 1989.
+One of the most significant features of the Atari Lynx was its color LCD screen compared to the Game Boy's monochrome screen.

+---
 # Game Gear (SEGA)
 The Game Gear was a handheld gaming console that was released by SEGA in 1990, and was notable for its full-color backlit screen and library of classic SEGA games.